What is Worldliness?

 Let's look at some comparisons between how a true Christian would view various pleasures and how a person who loves this world would view these same pleasures:

 A worldly person tends to view sports as an obsession to the point of idolatry that consumes hours and hours of precious time and energy whether they partake in it themselves, watch it on TV, or watch their children's games.
-They will consume endless hours on sports and yet little to no time sincerely seeking the Lord and God's word, prayer etc. (besides perhaps just popping into church quick on Sunday for a good appearance.)
+They will consume endless hours engaged in sports and yet little to no time sincerely seeking the Lord and God's word, prayer etc. (besides perhaps going to church quick on Sunday many times for a good appearance.)
 A worldly person is consumed about winning and will find themselves having outbursts of wrath if their team or a player messes up somehow.
 A person such as this is truly a person who is a lover of pleasure more than a lover of God (2 Tim.
-3:4), and needs to repent of this idolatry and get right with God for as the Bible teaches idolaters will not inherit the Kingdom of heaven unless they turn from this and repent to God.
+3:4).
+Such a person needs to repent of this idolatry and get right with God for as the Bible teaches idolaters will not inherit the Kingdom of heaven unless they turn from this in repentance to God.
 (1 Corinthians 6:9-10, Galatians 5:19-21 etc.)

 A worldly person is not normally convicted about drinking alcohol or mindful of all the exceedingly great harms and pains it causes.
 They want to have a good time and they often think alcohol is a necessity for that.
 These people do not realize that the Bible clearly teaches in different areas that those who partake in drunkenness will not inherit the Kingdom of God.
 (Galatians 5:21) The Bible clearly teaches this, yet I have never been in a church that clearly taught this message and therefore they are allowing multitudes of individuals to continue on the broad road to hell without even warning them.